Financial Aid FAQs

 There are four main types of financial aid:

-The FAFSA determines a student's eligibility for any forms of financial aid.
+The Free Application for Federal Student Aid (FAFSA®) determines a student's eligibility for any forms of financial aid.

 Yes.
 Financial need is determined for each academic year.
-You will need to submit a new Free Application for Federal Student Aid or renewal FAFSA every year for the upcoming academic year.
+You will need to submit a new Free Application for Federal Student Aid or renewal FAFSA® every year for the upcoming academic year.

 In order to receive financial aid of any kind, you must be enrolled in an eligible program.
 Only a limited number of diploma and certificate programs are eligible for financial aid.
 Special studies students are not eligible.